nartawak/flutter-workshop/docs/workshops/01_punk_api/02_network.md

 - expose a function `getBeers`
   - the function take 2 arguments (pageNumber and itemsPerPage) with default values
-  - use [String interpolation](https://dart.dev/guides/language/language-tour#strings) to create URL to call
   - example of URL: `https://api.punkapi.com/v2/beers?page=1&per_page=10`
-  - when the reponse status code is different from 200, return `Future.error(FetchDataException('message')`
+  - when the response status code is different from 200, return `Future.error(FetchDataException('message')`
   - the function must validate the tests provided :point_down:

 ::: tip